John Wemyss of Logie: Brussels and Veere

 Logie was incriminated by a letter he had written to Sir Robert Cecil, when the English bearer passed it to the Jesuit Father Holt and Sir William Stanley who gave it to the Governor of the Habsburg Netherlands, the Count de Fuentes.
 In December 1595 he was imprisoned in Brussels for nine months.
 He was thought to have some information about Spanish affairs, matters within the "King's bounds".
 A letter of credit for Logie sent by Robert Bowes may have secured his release, or the intercession of John Lesley.
 Eufame Wemyss, Logie's sister, was banished from Anna's household on 21 November 1595.

 Sir Robert Sydney spoke to Logie in October 1596 at Middelburg, and mentioned him in letters to Cecil and Earl of Essex, as "a man of good wit; but men of his profession will ever praise their own commodities".
 Logie was bound not to return to Scotland or England, under a penalty of £2,000.
 On 30 October Logie wrote from Veere in Zeeland to the Earl of Essex mentioning that he had been quietly in Germany, and then travelled to Brabant hoping to do Queen Elizabeth good service, and would like to meet the earl.

 On 30 November he was arrested at Veere.
 Logie, who was then said to be 27 years old, was questioned about his movements, his connections to Jesuits, and to the Earl of Essex.
 Logie answered that he had been travelling to see his wife in Holstein but had missed seeing her.
 He was accused of planning to capture for Spain the Gunpowder tower, the "Kruittoren", that overlooked the harbour at Veere.
 He confessed immediately when he was shown the rack, and blamed a Scottish Jesuit Dr Hamilton and two Spanish men who had approached him while he was in prison in Brussels.
 He made a written confession.
 Robert Sydney requested a stay of execution on 5 December.

 John Wemyss of Logie was beheaded at Middelburg on 8 January 1597 (NS).

 Another Scot, named Nicholson, was approached by Juan de Mancicidor secretary to Albert of Austria to help the Spanish take Veere.
 Robert Sydney and Mr Andrew Hunter, the Scottish preacher and informer, sent copies of Logie's confession to Cecil.
 Hunter had recommended Logie to Henry Lock, who noted that the laird was cunning and had received a letter from the Earl of Essex.
 Elizabeth saw in Logie's confession a declaration of James VI's favour to the Catholic party, and in 1599 James VI was required to repudiate the detail of Logie's confession and what he called Andrew Hunter's slander, for Robert Bowes and Elizabeth, which he did on the grounds that Logie died banished and was not of his counsel.
 Margaret Vinstarr may have remained in Anna of Denmark's household in Scotland.

-The lands of Logie and Myrecairnie passed to Andrew Wemyss, Lord Myrecairnie.